Phoenix Force: All New, All Different Marvel

 It has since been revealed that thousands of years ago, the civilization of planet Maveth was able to create a bomb that, when used, scorched the entire surface of the planet, killing all life within a generation; however, a second bomb is discovered by Gamora and Kitty Pryde to be hidden in the tomb of Maveth's king, which in turn is also being sought by the Chitauri.
 To Kitty's surprise, the bomb is actually an artifact that contained a fragment of the Phoenix Force.
 To escape from the Chitauri alive, Kitty accidentally activates the bomb, which kills the Chitauri and apparently releases the fragment of the Phoenix Force into the Universe again.

 The deities of the Shi'ar, Sharra and K'ythri, can summon the entity at will and consider itself as their sister.

-Under unknown circumstances, Terrax the Tamer acquires a Phoenix Egg and stores it on his warship.
-Thane deceives his allies (the Champion, Starfox and Nebula) into helping him invade Terrax's warship to steal the egg.
+Under unknown circumstances, Terrax acquires a Phoenix Egg and stores it on his warship.
+Thane deceives his allies (the Champion, Starfox, and Nebula) into helping him invade Terrax's warship to steal the egg.
 After being shot and killed by Nebula, Thane opens the egg and become the new host of the Phoenix.
 Using his new powers, Thane defeats his own father and conquers the Black Quadrant.
 Thane finds Thanos and fights him, causing them both to fall into the entrance to the God Quarry.
 Inside, the Coven senses the Phoenix Force inside of Thane and separates it from him so that Thane can fight his father as the man he truly is.
 The Phoenix Force flies off and presumably leaves the God Quarry.